nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User inputs indexes that are out of range.
     * 1a1.
-CONNECTIONS display an error message.
+CONNECTIONS displays an error message.

       Use case ends.

 * 1b.
 User inputs negative numbers.
     * 1b1.
-CONNECTIONS display an error message.
+CONNECTIONS displays an error message.

       Use case ends.

 * 1c.
 User inputs start index that is bigger then end index.
     * 1c1.
-CONNECTIONS display an error message.
+CONNECTIONS displays an error message.

       Use case ends.